KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/answers_to_stackoverflow_top_rust_programming_questions_explained.md

 - The order of questions does not necessarily need to be from top to bottom.
 - If viewers have specific questions, they can ask them in the chat.

-## Difference Between String and Stir
+## ⭐Difference Between String and Stir

 Section Overview: In this section, the speaker discusses a common question about Rust programming language.

 - One of the most popular questions is about the difference between string and stir in Rust.
 - A beginner-friendly answer is needed as some technical answers may not be suitable for beginners.
-- Rust does not have a string literal type like Python's capital S string type.
+- ⭐Rust does not have a string literal type like Python's capital S string type.
 Instead, it has a stir type that represents a string literal.
 - Converting stir to a capital S string is possible using certain methods.

-## Technicalities of Strings in Rust
+## ⭐Technicalities of Strings in Rust

 Section Overview: In this section, the speaker delves deeper into strings in Rust programming language.

 - There are differences between variables named "item" in Python and Rust due to their respective syntaxes.
 - Creating a capital S string literal syntax is not possible in Rust.
-- A stir type must first be created before converting it into a capital S string using certain methods.
+- A str type must first be created before converting it into a String using certain methods.

 ## [#](t=0:06:11s) Rust Programming Language

 Section Overview: In this section, the speaker explains why Rust has two types of string literals and how they differ.

-### Two Types of String Literals
+### ⭐Two Types of String Literals

-- [](t=0:06:11s) There are two types of string literals in Rust.
+- t=0:06:11s There are two types of string literals in Rust.
-- [](t=0:06:28s) The way computers work requires specificity, and Rust aligns itself with the computer's memory management model.
+- t=0:06:28s The way computers work requires specificity, and Rust aligns itself with the computer's memory management model.
-- [](t=0:06:54s) A string literal during execution starts as a fixed section of binary code.
+- t=0:06:54s A string literal during execution starts as a fixed section of binary code.
-- [](t=0:07:17s) Static storage is a part of memory outside the stack and heap that exists for the entire lifetime of the program.
+- t=0:07:17s Static storage is a part of memory outside the stack and heap that exists for the entire lifetime of the program.

 ## [#](t=0:07:56s) Lifetime Annotations